-- wear chemical resistant gloves, coveralls and goggles.
+- wear chemical-resistant gloves, coveralls, and goggles

-- if you are wet sanding, put booms around your work area.
-Once the area is dry, collect the paint residue.
+- if you are wet sanding, put booms around your work area – once the area is dry, collect the paint residue.

-Getting rid of paint scrapings or old paint
+Getting rid of the old paint

 Learn about our 2013 review of antifouling paints